-This is the sermon for the First Sunday in Lent.
-The sermon text is: Genesis 2:7-9, 15-17; 3:1-7.
-The sermon theme is: Our Lord is Good Here is the Written Sermon
+This is the sermon for Good Friday.
+The sermon text is: Isaiah 53:1-6.
+The sermon theme is: Who Would Believe This Message?
+Here is the Written Sermon.